 The more marketplaces and websites, or “virtual shelves,” you sell on, the greater your opportunity to win sales.
 This is really just down to odds – more shelves mean more people looking at your items, simple as that.
 If you don’t have your own website yet, building a site with a reputable shopping cart is an effective way to grow sales, and gives you the opportunity to really build your brand.
 Take a look at marketplaces, too – is there a new one that is getting a lot of buzz, or a niche site that is loaded with buyers looking for items similar to yours?

 Don’t be afraid to take your business offline, either.
 Pop-up shops and trade shows are a fun, creative way to grow your audience and customer base, not to mention a good way to really steward repeat customers.
 Selling in person gives you the opportunity to talk with shoppers one-on-one – something you very rarely get to do when selling online.
 If you can make a great in-person impression (we know you will), then that shopper will remember your brand, and will likely check you out online next time they are looking to buy more of the items you sell.

 4. Improved customer service

 Exceptional customer service should always, always be at the top of your priority list.
 Great customer service will help you steward repeat customers, earn consistently positive feedback and win sales again and again.
 Your efforts will help you establish an emotional bond with customers, which will allow you to charge 20 to 200% more than competitors, and get away with it.

 Conversely, if your customer service is subpar, a reported 68% of buyers will stop supporting a brand if they feel that business is indifferent toward them.
 Moral of the story – keep your customer service standards high, and sales will follow.
-Check out our recent article on the best New Year’s Resolution for better ecommerce customer service.
+Check out our recent article on the best tips for better ecommerce customer service.